mdheller/secure-xgboost/doc/python/python_intro.rst

   num_round = 10
   bst = xgb.train(param, dtrain, num_round, evallist)

-Methods including `update` and `boost` from `xgboost.Booster` are designed for internal usage only.
-The wrapper function `xgboost.train` does some pre-configuration including setting up caches and some other parameters.
+Methods including `update` and `boost` from `securexgboost.Booster` are designed for internal usage only.
+The wrapper function `securexgboost.train` does some pre-configuration including setting up caches and some other parameters.

 Early Stopping